GrossDesignCo/concordance-app-poc/public/scripture/exodus/exodus-4/exodus-4.englishNatural.md

 And He-Who-Is (YHWH) said to Drawn-Out (Moses), "Send-out your hand and seize its tail."
-And he sent-out his hand and seized it, and it was a branch in his palm.
+And he sent-out his hand and handled it, and it was a branch in his palm.

 "For their sake they will believe that he was-seen to you,